Abdullah-57/AI-Word-Ladder-Game/README.markdown

 # Word Ladder Adventure Game

-This repository contains the implementation of the **Word Ladder Adventure Game**, developed as part of **Applied Artificial Intelligence** Assignment 1 at FAST – National University of Computer & Emerging Sciences, Islamabad Campus.
+This repository contains the implementation of the **Word Ladder Adventure Game**.
 The game is an interactive puzzle where players transform a starting word into a target word by changing one letter at a time, with AI-powered hints using search algorithms (BFS, UCS, A*) to find the shortest path.

 ## Project Overview

 The Word Ladder Adventure Game is a graph-based puzzle application that challenges players to convert a starting word to a target word through valid intermediate words.
 It incorporates AI search algorithms for hints, various difficulty modes, constraints like banned words and restricted letters, and a console-based UI for an engaging experience.

-**Course**: Applied Artificial Intelligence (Spring 2025)
-**Instructor**: Dr. Atif Jilani
-**Submitted by**: Abdullah Daoud (22I-2626), Zaid Masood (22I-8793)
-**Section**: SE-E
-**Institution**: FAST-NUCES, Islamabad Campus

 ## Game Mechanics